-Last year, however, the Lord had me really start to dig in DEEP with Proverbs.
+A few years ago, however, the Lord had me really start to dig in DEEP with Proverbs.
 Reading, diagramming, color-coding, making lists of its points.
 And that is when I began to see that …

 Holy Spirit preached the Kingdom of God in the book of Proverbs long before Jesus ever came to earth to preach the Kingdom in person.